Tracey Mann

 Tracey Robert Mann (born December 17, 1976) is an American businessman and politician who has served as the U.S. representative from Kansas's 1st congressional district since 2021.
-The district, popularly known as "the Big First," includes parts of 63 counties in central and western Kansas and is the seventh-largest district in the nation that does not cover an entire state.
+A member of the Republican Party, his district, popularly known as "the Big First," includes parts of 63 counties in central and western Kansas and is the seventh-largest district in the nation that does not cover an entire state.

 Mann served as the 50th lieutenant governor of Kansas from 2018 to 2019.
 He was appointed by Governor Jeff Colyer in February 2018, after Colyer ascended from the lieutenant governorship upon Sam Brownback's resignation.

 Early life and education

-Mann is a fifth-generation Kansan who was born and raised on his family farm south of Quinter, Kansas.
-He worked in the fields and feed yard with his grandfather, father, and brother.
-Mann attended Quinter High School, where he was a part of seven state championship teams, including football, track, quiz bowl, and parliamentary procedure.
+Mann was born and raised on his family farm south of Quinter, Kansas.
+Mann attended Quinter High School.
 In his senior year, Mann was elected to serve as FFA president and student council president.
 During his college years, Mann worked as an intern for then-U.S. Representative Jerry Moran.
 He also served as the student body president of Kansas State University.